atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/syntax-conventions.md

     FROM
     	users

-## New Line Per Column
+## New Lines and Indenting

-Lay out columns on new lines so that it easy to identify each of the columns being used.
+Lay out each column or logical statement on new lines so that it easy to identify what is being queried and filtered.
 When they are placed in the same line as the SQL command they may not even fit within your SQL editor window.
-Do keep Aliases on the same line to make it clear what they are referring to.
+Keep Aliases on the same line to make it clear what they are referring to.

+Keep the SQL keywords on lines of their own and indent the other parts of the query.
+This makes it easy to read, edits and spot any unexpected errors.

 ❌